“We established a movement with two objectives in mind:

 2) to fight for the right to freely relocate to Israel.”

-Prof. Israel Gutman, previously Yad Vashem’s Chief Historian and Head of the International Institute for Holocaust Research, is Yad Vashem’s Academic Advisor.
+Professor Israel Gutman, Academic Advisor to Yad Vashem and former Deputy Chairman of the International Auschwitz Council, was previously Yad Vashem’s Chief Historian and Head of the International Institute for Holocaust Research.

 Israel Gutman was born in Warsaw in 1923.
 His parents and older sister perished in the ghetto, and his younger sister was a member of Janusz Korczak’s orphanage.
 As a member of the Jewish Underground in the Warsaw ghetto, Israel Gutman was wounded in the uprising.
 From Warsaw he was taken to Majdanek, and from there to Auschwitz.
 In May 1945 he was sent on the death march to Mauthausen.
 Gutman spent two years in the camps.
 After the war, he was hospitalized in Austria.
 He escaped and joined the Jewish Brigade in Italy.
 He helped in the rehabilitation of survivors, was active in the Bericha movement, and immigrated to Eretz Israel in 1946.
 He joined Kibbutz Lehavot Habashan where he raised a family and was a member of the kibbutz for 25 years.
 In 1961 he gave testimony during the Eichmann trial.